-- Many plans have a variety of investment options offered for funds in an ABLE account.
-ABLE investment growth is tax-free; - Direct contributions into an ABLE account from family, friends, a Special Needs or Pooled Trust or a 529 College Savings Plan rollover, do not count as income by federally funded means-tested benefit programs (unlike many other types of accounts).
+- Many ABLE plans have a variety of investment options within the ABLE account.
+ABLE investment growth is tax-free; - Direct contributions into an ABLE account from family, friends, a Special Needs or Pooled Trust or a 529 College Savings Plan rollover, do not count as income by federally funded means-tested benefit programs (unlike many other types of savings / investment accounts). - For example, withdrawals from a 403(b), 401(k), or IRA plans is considered countable income for means-tested befits like SSI and Medicaid.